 Crafting coping strategies enrich your chances for recovery.
 As a part of a continuing care program, IOPs have proved to be immensely beneficial in the realm of behavioral health.
 They are direct treatment services for people with substance use disorders or co-occurring conditions who don’t require 24-hour supervision.

 IOPs are designed to provide behavioral, psychological, and social support therapies to patients while they continue to live at home.
-This allows patients to continue to participate in educational, work, and family activities while still attending treatment at a facility in the morning or at the end of the day.
+This allows patients to continue to participate in educational, work and family activities while still attending treatment at a facility in the morning or at the end of the day.

-Intensive outpatient treatment is also appropriate for people who have been discharged from 24-hour care in a residential facility.
-These people still need more support than the weekly or bi-weekly sessions typical of traditional outpatient programs.
+Intensive outpatient program treatment is also appropriate for people who have been discharged from 24-hour care in a residential facility.
+The treatment process of the continuum of care adapts to the different stages of substance abuse.
+Therefore, individuals that attend IOP treatment after already receiving residential or inpatient treatment still need more support than the weekly or bi-weekly sessions typical of traditional outpatient programs.